gauravbansal1410/learning-ai-agents/master-context.md

 - Remind me to commit to GitHub after every session
 - Keep costs low, prefer local/self-hosted
 - Suggest opening a new thread if conversation gets too long
-- Start each new thread with current progress from progress-log.md
+- Start each new thread with current progress